ISUgenomics/SequelTools/README.md

 For a more permanent solution, you can add the export path line to the `.bashrc` file in your home directory for Linux.
 For Mac users use `.bash_profile` instead of `.bashrc`.

 ```
-PATH=$PATH:/path/to/SequelQC
+PATH=$PATH:/path/to/SequelTools
 ```

 No compilation is required, and only standard R packages and Python libraries are used so you are now done with installation!

 ## Running SequelTools

-For a test data set we recommend using the same data set as we used in the paper, XXXXXXXXXXXXX
+For a test data set we recommend using the same data set as we used in the paper, XXXXXXXXXXXXX.
+Running _SequelTools_' QC tool with all groups and plots will create the figures in the "Figures" folder on this GitHub page.

 The `SequelTools.sh` is the main script to execute.
 This script will call all other necessary scripts.
 You can test whether the main script was properly installed by calling the script alone: